Abhi-as/Data-Analysis-Project/README.md

 **MySQL Server**
 1. Import Data to MySQL Server.
-2. Create Database into MySQL Server
+2. Create Database into MySQL Server.
 3. Write Queries in MySQL Server Database.
 4. Create a Report from MySQL into PDF.